What’s The Best Way To Continue Leash Training At This Age?

 Finding a reputable trainer

 When looking for a professional trainer, it is essential to find one who uses positive reinforcement techniques and has experience working with a variety of dogs.
-Seek recommendations from trusted sources or consult local veterinary clinics or dog training associations.
+Seek recommendations from trusted sources or consult local veterinary clinics or associations.
 A reputable trainer will prioritize your dog's welfare and well-being throughout the training process.

 Collaborating with trainers for leash training